skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### DevOps engineer

 DevOps engineers help product teams deploy code quickly, securely, and reliably.
-They work closely with software developers and:
+They work closely with software engineers and:

 - Write code to solve problems with software infrastructure, deployment, and operations
 - Configure and maintain continuous integration and continuous deployment (CI/CD) pipelines to automatically build and test the software
 - Define, configure, and secure the application's hardware and software infrastructure
 - Configure and maintain the tools that monitor hardware and software
-- Help software developers architect and develop software that is scalable and reliable
+- Help software engineers architect and develop software that's scalable and reliable

 ### Security engineer

 Security engineers ensure the privacy of users by securing user data.
 This is essential, since many government systems deal with Personally Identifiable Information (PII) and Protected Health Information (PHI).
-Security engineers work closely with software developers and DevOps engineers.
+Security engineers work closely with software engineers and DevOps engineers.
 Their key tasks are to:

 - Conduct regular security audits and scans
 - Work with DevOps engineers to patch systems against vulnerabilities